ember-codemods/ember-test-helpers-codemod/transforms/ember-test-helper-api-migration/README.md

 # ember-test-helper-api-migration
-This codemod transfer is to migrate deprecated package `ember-test-helpers` to package `@ember/test-helpers`
+This codemod is to migrate deprecated package `ember-test-helpers` to package `@ember/test-helpers`

 ## Usage